Read Every Document.

 Pick the model, write the schema

-We choose the model that wins on your document type (Claude, Gemini, GPT or open-weight), define the fields you actually need, and write the rules a reviewer would use to accept or reject.
+We choose the model that wins on your document type (Claude, Gemini, GPT or open-weight), define the fields you need, and write the rules a reviewer would use to accept or reject.
 You see real extractions on your real documents before we wire anything up.

 Launch the first pipeline